 |My brother Bob on the right of the inset.|

 As we talked, we discovered that we both had purchased our watches online within about a month of each other, for pretty much the same reasons.
 We both wanted a rugged watch that would hold up to being dunked under water.
 Neither of us wanted a battery powered watch because we've both had batteries die at inopportune times, only to have the water seal fail after the battery was replaced.
 Also, neither of us likes a metal band.
 The watch we bought had to be aesthetically pleasing and reasonably priced.
 To be honest, that still leaves a lot of watches from which to choose.
-Each of us could have chosen from hundreds or even thousand of watches from dozens of different brands.
+Each of us could have chosen from hundreds or even thousands of watches from dozens of different brands.
 However, we both choose exactly the same watch.
 We were able to document it because we both brought our cameras to the hospital.

 I know it's not impossible, but it's also extremely improbable.
 I know you've heard of twin connections or coincidences before.
 This is another one.
 Feel free to post your thoughts.